luapower/luapower-all/ui.md

 #### Keyboard interaction

   * layers must be set `focusable` in order to receive keyboard events.
-  * keyboard events are only received by the focused layer and bubble up to its parents.
+  * keyboard events are received by the focused layer first and bubble up to all its parents up to its window.
   * return `true` in a `keydown` event to eat up a key stroke so that it isn't used by other actions: this is how key conflicts are solved.